-Bio-Path has recently entered into two Patent and Technology License Agreements (the "Licenses") with M. D. Anderson relating to its technology.
-A summary of certain material terms of each of the Licenses is as follows:
+Bio-Path has entered into three Patent and Technology License Agreements (the "Licenses") with M. D. Anderson relating to its technology.
+A summary of certain material terms of the two core delivery technology Licenses is as follows:

 Licensor: The Board of Regents of the University of Texas System on behalf of